REBEL RANCH

 New calf born on the Rebel Ranch!

 Between 3 and 5 AM on 3 February 2022, Lotta Crabtree had a heifer calf named Sunnie.
-She is 1/4 Beltie and 3/4 Black Angus.Our bull Abraham, is the proud father of Bonnie Blue Beltie and Jessie James.
-Lotta was already pregnant when we purchased her.
+She is 1/4 Beltie and 3/4 Black Angus.Our bull, Abraham, is the proud father of Bonnie Blue Beltie and Jessie James.
+When we purchased Lotta, she was already pregnant.

 Bonnie Beltie, 4 minuets old at 6:44 AM.